-Graduates from CAHIIM accredited associate’s programs can take the Registered Health Information Technology exam and earn the RHIT Credential.
-Our program prepares our students for this well recognized and essential credential.
+CAHIIM-accredited associate program graduates can take the Registered Health Information Technology exam and earn the RHIT Credential.
+Our program prepares our students for this well-recognized and essential credential.
 We are proud that our students exceed the AHIMA (American Health Information Management Association) credential standards each year.

 Student Achievement and Outcomes